Europe reaches grim milestone, surpasses 100,000 coronavirus deaths

-Despite those staggering numbers, Italy has nudged closer to easing some lockdown measures, but restrictions remain largely in place.
-The Italian government said it was evaluating procedures for how best to allow citizens out again.
+Despite the staggering numbers, Italy has nudged closer to easing some lockdown measures, but restrictions remain largely in place.
+The Italian government said it was evaluating procedures for how best to allow people out again.

 The government is under pressure from its industrial northern region to reopen as soon as possible, but lockdown measures will remain in place until at least May 3, officials said.

-Meanwhile in Spain, Prime Minister Pedro Sanchez said his government would begin easing measures and allowing children under 12 to play outdoors for short periods of time.
-The country's lockdown will remain in place until at least May 9, he said during a televised national address on Saturday.
-Warning "the goals we’ve achieved so far are fragile."
+Spanish Prime Minister Pedro Sánchez said the government would begin easing measures and allowing children under 12 to play outdoors for short periods of time.
+Spain's lockdown will remain in place until at least May 9, he said in a televised national address Saturday, warning that "the goals we've achieved so far are fragile."

-Britain is fast becoming the European epicenter of the contagion, as deaths passed 16,000 people on Sunday.
-Healthcare workers criticized the government over the weekend for shortages of personal protective equipment (PPE), such as gowns and face shields.
+Britain is fast becoming the European center of the contagion, as deaths passed 16,000 Sunday.
+Health care workers criticized the government over the weekend for shortages of personal protective equipment, or PPE, such as gowns and face shields.

-"Too many healthcare workers have already died.
-More doctors and their colleagues cannot be expected to put their own lives on the line in a bid to save others," said Rob Harwood of the British Medical Association, a professional body which represents medical staff.
+"Too many health care workers have already died.
+More doctors and their colleagues cannot be expected to put their own lives on the line in a bid to save others," said Rob Harwood of the British Medical Association, a professional body that represents medical staff.

-A spokesperson for Britain's Ministry of Health told NBC News on Saturday there was a 24-hour helpline in place for health workers to call and report shortages in supplies.
+A spokesperson for Britain's Health Ministry said Saturday that a 24-hour help line is available for health care workers to call and report shortages in supplies.

 "We are working round the clock, given the global shortage of gowns and other PPE, to secure the NHS and the social care sector the equipment they need," the spokesperson said by email.